 Importance of finding the right candidate

 Investing in human resources and the process of recruitment is a must!
 The risk of hiring someone that doesn’t fit the bill could substantially increase the overall recruitment cost of the company.
 A poor recruitment strategy costs a company time and money, but more importantly, the overall productivity is at risk if the wrong person is brought into the team.
-With such high stakes, you should without a doubt place emphasis on the process of recruiting and selecting staff.
+With such high stakes, you should without a doubt place emphasis on the process of recruiting and selecting staff with talent acquisition software.

 Tip: In the age of social media, it’s helpful to look at the profiles of the top candidates on social, to get a true sense of their personality.
 If you are having trouble selecting between candidates, this is a great way to narrow down the pool.